 Recovery and Management of Canine Distemper

-Recovery from canine distemper can take some time, and in many cases, is not complete.
+Recovery from canine distemper may depend on the severity of your dog’s symptoms and on how quickly the diagnosis occurs.
+It can take some time for a dog to recover, and in many cases, they may never recover fully.
 Dogs with CNS symptoms often have an uncertain prognosis.
 In some cases, medication can manage CNS symptoms, but some dogs do not respond to supportive therapy and may need to be euthanized.
 Your veterinarian will discuss your dog’s prognosis with you after making a full assessment of her health.
 Realistic expectations on your part will help you make the best choices for your dog.

 Dogs who only present with respiratory or gastrointestinal signs have a better prognosis.
 However, these dogs can develop CNS signs later, so you will need to observe your dog carefully for changes in behavior.